cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 These Terms of Use (the "Terms") govern your access to <https://cow.fi/> (the "Website") and use of any products offered or provided through the Website (collectively, the "Products").
 The Website and Products are provided to you by CoW DAO ("we", "our", or "us").

-CoW DAO is an Ethereum and Gnosis Chain based collective managed by community members in accordance with the CoW DAO’s [participation agreement](https://snapshot.org/#/cow.eth/about).
-To contact CoW DAO please use the forum at <https://forum.cow.fi/>.
+CoW DAO is a collective managed by community members across various Ethereum Virtual Machine (EVM) compatible blockchains.
+These blockchains may include, but are not limited to, well-established networks such as Ethereum and Gnosis Chain and emerging solutions within Ethereum layer 2 solutions.
+The management of CoW DAO is in accordance with its participation agreement.
+For any inquiries or to establish contact with CoW DAO, please use the forum at <https://forum.cow.fi/>.

 The Products covered by these terms include but are not limited to: